rebeccabilbro/rebeccabilbro.github.io/_posts/2021-02-24-low-code-no-code.md

 ## CloudLock

 Another thing that keeps me up at night about LCNC is the cost.
 On the surface, LCNC seems like a clear cost-saving homerun.
 Maybe you don't need to worry about hiring any engineers to build your website, or you can get away with not hiring a devOps team to deploy your app.
-LCNC cloud offerings, including things like CloudFormation, Serverless, and Kubernetes do seem to offer a method to scale on a budget.
+Cloud offerings, including things like CloudFormation, Serverless, and Kubernetes do seem to offer a LCNC method to scale on a budget (this has even become a [joke](https://github.com/kelseyhightower/nocode)).
 But is that really the case?

 Think about something like Ikea.
 Ikea furniture seems cost effective; it's easy to find, easy to get through your front door, and you can (theoretically) put it together yourself once you're home.
 But it ages quickly, and then you have to get a new bookcase.
 Fortunately with Ikea, you probably haven't made a 3-year commitment to buy all your furniture there.